Parlor City is a multi-user shared hallucination (MUSH) – a text-based game hosted on Linux and powered by PennMUSH.

 help <command> at the prompt.

-The following are custom (or modified) actions that have custom help entries.
+The following are custom (or modified) actions and commands that have custom help entries.
 Many can be accessed with

 Here is an example session to show how a few commands work: